 Because it’s your conversation and registration will give you complete control of your Table event, you choose: the topic of discussion, how to issue the invitations (will you be Hosting a private or public conversation), the date, time and location of the gathering as well as what meal type it will be (potluck, brown bag or a pay your own way over coffee).
 Registration also gives you access to the At the Table Colorado templates for posters, invitations, placemats and other tools to enrich your conversation experience for you and your Guests.

 At the Table Colorado registration is easy, only takes a few minutes and it gives you full access to additional helpful templates, tools and tips.
-Registration creates an event page for your gathering where you’ll be able to post information about the location, the topic of discussion, if there is a dress code and instructions for guests, such as details for bringing a dish to pass at a potluck event.
+Registration creates an event page for your gathering where you’ll be able to post information about the location, the topic of discussion and instructions for guests, such as details for bringing a dish to pass at a potluck event.
 You will also be able to begin a conversation with your Guests via email if you want too.
 After completing registration, a confirmation email will be sent to you and your information will be kept private.